Upper Room Holiness Church — meets in the building in front of the old ball field in the Oakland community.

 Historic St. Luke’s Church

 1632 or 1682 until today In 1607, many settlers who came to Jamestown were faithful to the Church of England.
 Governing rules reflected those religious beliefs and demands made by the Kings or Queens of England who were considered the head of the Church of England.
 We do know that the oldest church in the area is St Luke’s on Route 10, at the intersection of Brewer’s Neck Boulevard, right before entering Smithfield, in Isle of Wight County.
 It was known as “Old Brick Church” before being named St. Luke’s.
 In its beginnings, they carried out the rites of the Church of England.
 [4] This church was built five miles down the road from the Village of Chuckatuck.
-The land grant was given by the King of England at the time for the purpose of building churches.
+The land grant was given by the King of England at the time to build churches.
 Today, this is an active Episcopal Church, holding services at scheduled times.
 Because of its historical significance, it is open to the public for tours on days as scheduled.
 Even though there are no precise records, evidence of the beginnings of this church was found in the similarities to the construction of the Tower Church in Jamestown dated 1638.
-In 1966 it was designated as a National Historic Landmark and today it is a vibrant Episcopal church.[5]
+In 1966, it was designated as a National Historic Landmark, and today, it is a vibrant Episcopal church.[5]

 The earliest references to church buildings in the Chuckatuck Parish are in the land grant of 1672 to George and Harvey Billingsley by Governor Berkley.
 This original grant was obtained by John Billingsley, a persecuted Quaker.
 He lost the land.
 At that time, being a Quaker was sufficient reason for the government to take the land.
 It was returned to Governor Berkeley who passed it on to George and Harvey Billingsley, with the understanding one and one half acres of the 500 acre grant would be reserved for the Chuckatuck Parish Church.
 Evidence uncovered by archaeologists digging in the area in 1940 showed bricks indicating a bell tower foundation.
 It is near the present site of St. John’s.
 It was thought that may have been part of the first building around 1642.

 During the Civil War, there was damage done to the church when Union soldiers passed through the Village of Chuckatuck as they were escaping the Confederate soldiers after the siege of Suffolk.
-In 1888 St. John’s was again remodeled as it appears today.
+In 1888, St. John’s was again remodeled as it appears today.
 According to records, the inside structure and the stained glass windows date to the time of remodeling in 1888.
-There have been repairs and replacements to the building as needed to allow its continued use thru the years.
+Repairs and replacements have been made to the building as needed to allow its continued use through the years.

-The J. Russell Kirk Parrish house was constructed in 1971 on land donated by the Smith family of Norfolk who owned the adjoining farm.
-An addition was completed on the Parish house in1990.
-Mr. Russell Kirk’s granddaughter, Lynn Kirk Rose, recalled the following: “When I was growing up, I attended Sunday school at Wesley Chapel in the morning and then went to Saint John’s in the afternoon.
+The J. Russell Kirk Parish house was constructed in 1971 on land donated by the Smith family of Norfolk who owned the adjoining farm.
+An addition was completed on the Parish house in 1990.
+Mr. Russell Kirk’s granddaughter, Lynn Kirk Rose, recalled “When I was growing up, I attended Sunday school at Wesley Chapel in the morning and then went to Saint John’s in the afternoon.
 My grandfather and grandmother would attend Sunday School at Wesley Chapel and then Church at both locations.”
 According to the history of Wesley Chapel, Mr. and Mrs. Kirk also taught Sunday school classes at Wesley Chapel.

-Since 1998, Saint John’s has been served by either part time or full time priests.
-The Reverend Les Ferguson began serving the congregation full time in 2010.
+Since 1998, Saint John’s has been served by either part-time or full-time priests.
+The Reverend Les Ferguson began serving the congregation full-time in 2010.
+His service ended in 2-23.
 Saint John’s membership today has increased.
-In the last several years membership has been up and down, as most of our churches have experienced.
-During these times, they have been able to remain an active, self- supporting parish.
-They participate in the activities with the local village Protestant churches.
-They have survived many years when times were difficult and still remain an effectual church in Chuckatuck today.
+In the last several years, membership has been up and down, as most of our churches have experienced.
+During these times, they have been able to remain an active, self-supporting parish.
+They participate in activities with the local Protestant churches in the village.
+They have survived many years when times were difficult and remain an effectual church in Chuckatuck.

 Wesley Chapel United Methodist Church